sdpython/ensae_teaching_cs/_doc/sphinxdoc/source/specials/graph_distance.rst

 Now that we have a kind of bijection between paths, it also means we have a series of alignments between paths: one from the first graph, one from the second graph and an alignment between them computed during the step.
-We build two matrices, one for the edges $M_e$, one for the vertices :math:`M_v` defined as follows:
+We build two matrices, one for the edges :math:`M_e`, one for the vertices :math:`M_v` defined as follows:

 * :math:`M_e(i,j)` contains the number of times edge *i* from graph 1